 Online Course Software #9 – Masterstudy LMS

-This online education and learning management system is another plugin offered through WordPress.
+This online education and SCORM LMS is another plugin offered through WordPress.
 Masterstudy LMS includes template builders, quizzes, course announcements, a messaging system, and a course admin panel.

 Masterstudy LMS’ course builders can create text lessons, video lessons, and slideshow lessons.
 By adding elements, unique templates, and the ability to add text blocks, Masterstudy LMS offers the basics of an LMS and even includes some integrations.
 That being said, it’s difficult to manage and update the content and includes a dated interface that lacks intuition.